hfahrudin/fraud-chatbot/README.md

-# Fraud Chatbot
+# Nokcha - Fraud Q&A Chatbot

-This project is a fraudulent transaction detection chatbot.
+Nokcha agent is one stop solution to analyze fraud related matters within provided context.
 It uses a combination of a vector database (FAISS) for knowledge retrieval and a SQL database (SQLite) for structured data queries.
 The chatbot is built with FastAPI and powered by `deepagent`.

 ## Features